Affordable Housing Project Associate (Bilingual), Co-op Improvement Program

 How to Apply

-Email cover letter and resume to email@example.com with the acronym “CIP” as the subject line
+Please email a cover letter and resume to firstname.lastname@example.org with the subject line: CIP Project Associate.

-UHAB is an equal opportunity employer.
-Women, people of color, LBGTQ+ people, and people from low-income and working-class backgrounds are encouraged to apply.
+UHAB works with a diverse community of tenants, community members and co-op shareholders and believes that the UHAB Staff should reflect this diversity.
+Women, people of color, LBGTQ+ people, and people with lived experience of economic and housing instability are encouraged to apply.
 UHAB is an equal opportunity employer.